RandyPatterson/levelup-k8s-public/labs/module3/lab manual.md

   - Data volumes persist even if the container itself is deleted.

->Knowledge:Docker never automatically deletes volumes when you remove a container nor will it "garbage collect" volumes that are no longer referenced by a container.
+>Docker never automatically deletes volumes when you remove a container nor will it "garbage collect" volumes that are no longer referenced by a container.
 This means you are responsible for cleaning up volumes yourself.

 ### Mount a host directory as a data volume